Meira1427/BlackjackProject/README.md

 #### Player
 Player uses boolean in displayHand() method to choose whether or not to print a split hand or normal hand

+player has hand and aSplit Hand initialized

+wallet is feature in progress, not developed yet

 ### Classes - BlackJack
+#### BetManager
+this is feature in progress, not developed yet

 #### UserInput
 this class handles getting proper answer from user in the form of (h)it or (s)tay or (y)es or (n)o